Holly joined Chambers in October 2022 after successful completion of her pupillage under the supervision of Stephen Robinson and Rebecca Miller.

 Before commencing the Bar, Holly trained for around 7 years as a performing arts student with Stagecoach Performing Arts, having performed in venues such as the Leeds Playhouse and Hull City Hall in leading performance roles.

-Holly has experienced a wide range of family matters, including private and public Children Act proceedings and private Family Law Act proceedings.
-During her first-six, she has assisted her supervisor in the preparation of skeleton arguments, submissions, chronologies involving intaforensics telephone reports, and case management documents.
+As a pupil, she has assisted her supervisor in the preparation of skeleton arguments, submissions, chronologies involving intaforensics telephone reports, and case management documents.
 She has also been involved in advocacy training with the FLBA, developing her family advocacy skills further.